Algeria at the 2020 Summer Olympics

 Algeria competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place in the summer of 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 Since the nation's debut in 1964, Algerian athletes have appeared in every edition of the Summer Olympic Games, with the exception of the 1976 Summer Olympics in Montreal because of the African boycott.
-Unlike Algeria's previous successes in the Summer Olympics, it has failed to secure its single medal as a result of their poor, athletic performance.
+Unlike Algeria's previous successes in the Summer Olympics, they failed to secure a single medal.

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

 Algerian athletes achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of 3 athletes in each event):